GeospatialPython/pyshp/README.md

 		>>> shapes[3].parts
 		[0]

-  * points: The points attribute contains a list of tuples containing an (x,y) coordinate for each point in the shape.
+  * `points`: The points attribute contains a list of tuples containing an (x,y) coordinate for each point in the shape.